peterk87/nf-flu/docs/usage.md

 The samplesheet for Nanopore sequencing data analysis must be either a comma-separated (CSV) or tab-delimited (TSV) file with 2 columns and a header with column names (names don't matter).

+The `sample` identifiers have to be the same when you have re-sequenced the same sample more than once (e.g. to increase sequencing depth).
+The pipeline will concatenate the raw reads before performing any downstream analysis.

 Example Nanopore samplesheet:

 ```bash